1 Introduction

 Phliasus and Chthonophyle had a common ancestor, Sisyphus, founder of Ephyra (later Corinth).

-It seems likely that Melampus acted as an intermediary between them.
+It is believed that Melampus acted as an intermediary between them.

 Melampus was the uncle of Talaus, the husband of Lysianassa, daughter of Polybus, Chthonophyle's uncle.